-- •our inability to reach a definitive agreement for commercialization services with respect to the potential commercialization of oral sulopenem in the United States; - •challenges in developing a commercialization strategy or launching new drug products using a traditional marketing model during a global health crisis or pandemic, like COVID-19; - •our inability to recruit, train and retain adequate numbers of effective sales and marketing personnel; - •the inability of a health resources group to obtain access to educate physicians regarding the attributes of our future products; - •lack of adequate number of physicians to use or prescribe our products; - •the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; and - •costs and expenses associated with creating an independent sales and marketing organization.
+- •challenges in developing a commercialization strategy or launching new drug products using a traditional marketing model during a global health crisis or pandemic, like COVID-19: - •our inability to recruit, train and retain adequate numbers of effective sales and marketing personnel; - •the inability of a health resources group to obtain access to educate physicians regarding the attributes of our future products;

+- •lack of adequate number of physicians to use or prescribe our products; - •the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines: - •costs and expenses associated with creating an independent sales and marketing organization; and - •our inability to reach a definitive agreement for commercialization services with respect to the potential commercialization of sulopenem in the United States or abroad, should we chose to outsource such services to a third party.

-For those countries in which we choose not to commercialize directly ourselves, such as the United States, we intend to use collaborators that have direct sales forces and established distribution systems to assist with the commercialization of oral sulopenem, sulopenem and any other product candidate.
+For those countries in which we choose not to commercialize directly ourselves, we intend to use collaborators that have direct sales forces and established distribution systems to assist with the commercialization of oral sulopenem, sulopenem and any other product candidate.
 As a result of entering into arrangements with third parties to perform sales, marketing and distribution services, our product revenues or the profitability of these product revenues to us would likely be lower than if we were to directly market and sell products in those markets.

-Furthermore, we may be unsuccessful in entering into the necessary arrangements with third parties, including with respect to the potential commercialization of oral sulopenem in the United States, if approved, or in obtaining all necessary approvals that may be required to enter into such arrangements, or may be unable to do so on terms that are favorable to us.
+Furthermore, we may be unsuccessful in entering into the necessary arrangements with third parties, or in obtaining all necessary approvals that may be required to enter into such arrangements, or may be unable to do so on terms that are favorable to us.
 In addition, we likely would have little control over such third parties, and any of them might fail to devote the necessary resources and attention to sell and market our products effectively.